-EMILY PENKOWSKI is an incoming Associate* at Edelson PC where her practice focuses on privacy- and tech-related class actions.
+EMILY PENKOWSKI is an Associate at Edelson PC where her practice focuses on privacy- and tech-related class actions.

 During law school, Emily served as an Associate Editor of Northwestern University Law Review and a Problem Writer for the 2020 Julius Miner Moot Court Board.
 Emily participated in the Bluhm Legal Clinic’s Supreme Court Clinic, where she worked on cases before the Supreme Court including Ritzen Grp., Inc. v.
 Jackson Masonry, LLC, 140 S. Ct.
 582, 584 (2020).
 She placed on the Dean’s List every semester and served on the student executive boards for the Moot Court Society and the Collaboration for Justice, a justice system reform-oriented student group.

 She spent her law school summers at the Maryland Office of the Attorney General and the U.S. Attorney’s Office for the Western District of Washington.
 In the Western District of Washington, Emily assisted in prosecuting cryptocurrency money laundering, cybercrime, and complex frauds.
 In Maryland, she wrote criminal appeals briefs for the State in the Maryland Court of Special Appeals

 Before entering law school, Emily worked as an intelligence analyst for the National Security Agency, in the Office of Counterintelligence & Cyber (previously the NSA/CSS Threat Operations Center) and the Office of Counterterrorism.
 She analyzed significant, technical, complex, and short-suspense intelligence in support of law enforcement, military, computer network defense, diplomatic, and other intelligence efforts, while serving as a “reporting expert” for over three hundred analysts on an agency-wide project.
 She also briefed NSA and military leadership on cyber and counterintelligence threats to U.S. government and military.